Tucson Transit History

 • 2005 – Sun Tran was named America’s Best Transit System by the American Public Transportation Association.

-• 2006– Sun Tran received 50 new low-floor bio-diesel buses, to make 100 percent of the fleet utilizing cleaner-burning fuel.
+• 2006– Sun Tran received 50 new low-floor bio-diesel buses, to make 100 percent of the fleet utilizing cleaner-burning fuel and ADA accessible.

-• Sun Tran’s maintenance facility was the first U.S. transit maintenance facility to receive ISO 14001 certification recognizing Sun Tran’s capacity to maintain and improve upon its environmental performance.
+• Sun Tran’s maintenance facility was one of the first U.S. transit maintenance facilities to receive the Environmental Management System ISO 14001 certification recognizing Sun Tran’s capacity to maintain and improve upon its environmental performance.

-• The Northwest Bus Facility, located at 3920 N. Sun Tran Blvd., was completed.
-The 25-acre facility wasbuilt in three phases:
+• The Northwest Bus Maintenance Facility was completed at 3920 N. Sun Tran Blvd.
+The 25-acre facility was built in three phases:

 • Phase I